arpatterson31/storefront/README.md

 ## Virtual Store

-- Creationg of an e-Commerce storefront using React with Redux, coupled with your live API server.
+- Creation of an e-Commerce storefront using React with Redux, coupled with your live API server.

 ### Phase 1 - Application Setup